On multifold packings of radius-1 balls in Hamming graphs: Distance- MDS codes are optimal

 \section{Distance-$2$ MDS codes are optimal}

-As can be seen from Proposition~\ref{p:n}, the distance-$2$ MDS $(n,q^{n-1},2)_q$ codes are asymptotically optimal $n$-fold $1$-packings as $q$ grows.
+A \emph{distance-$d$ MDS code} is a set of vertices of $H(n,q)$ with cardinality $q^{n-d+1}$ and minimum distance $d$ between codewords.
+Distance-$2$ MDS codes exist for any $n,q\ge 2$, for example, $\{(x_1,\ldots,x_n)\,:\, x_1+\ldots+x_n \equiv 0 \bmod q\}$.
+As can be seen from Proposition~\ref{p:n}, the distance-$2$ MDS codes are asymptotically optimal $n$-fold $1$-packings as $q$ grows.
 In this section, we prove a general upper bound on the size of a $\lambda$-fold $1$-packing in any regular graph, which in particular shows that the distance-$2$ MDS codes are indeed largest $n$-fold $1$-packings if $q\ge 2n$.
 We conjecture that this also holds for $q \ge n$.